Which Methodology Is Best for Web Development?

 Scrum

 Scrum shares Agile’s fundamental philosophy that development teams should collaborate daily and intensively.
-Scrum uses an iterative approach to web development where the team is a key.
+Scrum uses an iterative approach to web product development where the team is a key.
 This approach requires self-management and self-organization which means that it will be a good fit for smaller projects with experienced and organized team members.

 Scrum combines the flexibility and iterative practices of the modern-day Agile method and the discipline and structure of more conventional methodologies.
 End goals are broken into smaller ones and the teams are supposed to use fixed-length iterations (typically they are two-week-long) to develop software and present it to the client.
-Meetings are crucial here and during each iteration, teams conduct daily meetings to track progress and get feedback.
-Such iterative approach allows quick changes and increases effectiveness for complex projects.

 Extreme Programming